Hanuman: Wayang story

 Hanoman in Javanese wayang is the son of Batara Guru who became the disciple and adopted son of Batara Bayu.
 Hanoman himself is a cross-generational figure from the time of Rama to the time of Jayabaya.
 Anjani is the eldest daughter of Rishi Gotama who is cursed so that she has the face of an ape.
 On the orders of his father, he was imprisoned naked in the lake Madirda.
 Once upon a time, Batara Guru and Batara Narada flew across the sky.
 When he saw Anjani, Batara Guru was so amazed that he released semen.
 The king of the puppet gods rubbed it with tamarind leaves and threw it into the lake.
 The sinom leaf fell on Anjani's lap.
-He also picked it up and ate it until it became pregnant.
+She also picked it up and ate it until she became pregnant.
 When it was time to give birth, Anjani was assisted by the angels sent by Batara Guru.
 She gave birth to a baby monkey with white hair, while herself again had a beautiful face and was taken to heaven as an angel.

-The baby in the form of a white monkey, which is Anjani's son, was taken by Batara Bayu and adopted as a child.
+The baby, in the form of a white monkey, which is Anjani's son, was taken by Batara Bayu and adopted as a child.
 After completing his education, Hanoman returned to the world and served his uncle, Sugriwa, the monkey king of Kiskenda Cave.
 At that time, Sugriwa had just been defeated by his brother, Subali, another uncle of Hanoman.
 Hanoman managed to meet Rama and Laksmana, a pair of princes from Ayodhya who were undergoing exile.
 The two then work together with Sugriwa to defeat Subali, and together attack the land of Alengka to free Sita, Rama's wife who was kidnapped by Rahwana, Subali's disciple.

 Hanoman infiltrates the Alengka palace to investigate Ravana's power and witness Sita's plight.
 There he made such a mess that he was caught and burned.
 Instead, Hanoman actually managed to burn parts of the capital city of Alengka.
 This event is known as Hanuman Obong.
 After Hanoman returned to Rama's place, the monkey army set out to attack Alengka.
 Hanoman appears as a hero who kills many Alengka troops, for example Surpanaka (Sarpakenaka) Ravana's younger brother.
 In the final battle between Rama and Ravana, he was overwhelmed with his Aji Pancasu, the ability to live eternally.
 Every time Rama's weapon killed Ravana, immediately Ravana rose again.
 Wibisana, Ravana's sister who sided with Rama immediately asked Hanoman to help.
 Hanoman also lifted Mount Ungaran to fall on top of Ravana's corpse when Ravana had just died at the hands of Rama for the umpteenth time.
 Seeing Hanuman's impudence, Rama also punished him to guard Ravana's grave.
 Rama believes that Ravana is still alive under the crush of the mountain, and at any time can release his spirit to wreak havoc in the world.